Bahl-Aryan/Nussinov_Zuker/documents/proposal.md

 **We will continue to write more test cases to ensure that all possible edge cases are taken care of!**

 ## Data Description
 Our test datasets were manually constructed to guarantee that expected output for each test case was correct.
 The actual datasets stored in `/data` consist of arbitrary RNA strands represented as strings of the letter(s) AUCG that we will perform the Nussinov algorithm on.
-Potential test cases would involve actual RNA strands pulled from reputable sources through simple-copy pasting.
+Potential datasets would involve actual RNA strands pulled from reputable sources through simple-copy pasting.